Loggamon/Note_Taker_App/README.md

 - Typed out this README file!
 - Got a DELETE method set up!
 (Now we have all three; GET, POST, and DELETE!)
 - Ran some rough tests with requests!

+## Day Five

+- Uploaded to Heroku!

+---